-9 (Source: P.A.
-82-280; 101-652.)

-Sec.
+- directed to any county in the State, and there be served and - 2 returned by any officer to whom it is directed. - 3 (Source: P.A.
+101-652, eff.
+1-1-23.) - 4 (735 ILCS 5/10-136) (from Ch.
+110, par.
+10-136) - Sec.
 10-136.
 Prisoner remanded or punished.
-After a prisoner has given his or her testimony, or been surrendered, or his or her pretrial release bail discharged, or he or she has been tried for the crime with which he or she is charged, he or she shall be returned to the jail or other place of confinement from which he or she was taken for that purpose.
-If such prisoner is convicted of a crime punishable with death or imprisonment in the penitentiary, he or she may be punished accordingly; but in any case where the prisoner has been taken from the penitentiary, and his or her punishment is by imprisonment, the time of such imprisonment shall not commence to run until the expiration of the time of service under any former sentence.
+After a prisoner has given his or her testimony, or been surrendered, or his or her bail pretrial release discharged, or he or she - 8 has been tried for the crime with which he or she is charged, - o has been tried for the trime with which he of she is tharged, - 9 he or she shall be returned to the jail or other place of - 10 confinement from which he or she was taken for that purpose.
+If - 11 such prisoner is convicted of a crime punishable with death or - 12 imprisonment in the penitentiary, he or she may be punished - accordingly; but in any case where the prisoner has been taken - 14 from the penitentiary, and his or her punishment is by - imprisonment, the time of such imprisonment shall not commence - 16 to run until the expiration of the time of service under any - 17 former sentence. - 18 (Source: P.A.
+101-652, eff.
+1-1-23.) - 19 (735 ILCS 5/21-103) - Sec.

-(Source: P.A.
-82-280; 101-652.)

-- 1 (735 ILCS 5/21-103) - 2 Sec.
 21-103.
-Notice by publication. - 3 Previous notice shall be given of the intended application by publishing a notice thereof in some newspaper 4 5 published in the municipality in which the person resides if 6 the municipality is in a county with a population under 7 2,000,000, or if the person does not reside in a municipality in a county with a population under 2,000,000, or if no 8 9 newspaper is published in the municipality or if the person 10 resides in a county with a population of 2,000,000 or more, 11 then in some newspaper published in the county where the 12 person resides, or if no newspaper is published in that 13 county, then in some convenient newspaper published in this State.
-The notice shall be inserted for 3 consecutive weeks 14 15 after filing, the first insertion to be at least 6 weeks before 16 the return day upon which the petition is to be heard, and 17 shall be signed by the petitioner or, in case of a minor, the minor's parent or quardian, and shall set forth the return day 18 of court on which the petition is to be heard and the name 19 20 sought to be assumed. - (b) The publication requirement of subsection (a) shall not be required in any application for a change of name involving a minor if, before making judgment under this Article, reasonable notice and opportunity to be heard is given to any parent whose parental rights have not been previously terminated and to any person who has physical
+Notice by publication. - 21 (a) Previous notice shall be given of the intended - 22 application by publishing a notice thereof in some newspaper - 23 published in the municipality in which the person resides if - 24 the municipality is in a county with a population under

+2,000,000, or if the person does not reside in a municipality in a county with a population under 2,000,000, or if no newspaper is published in the municipality or if the person resides in a county with a population of 2,000,000 or more, then in some newspaper published in the county where the person resides, or if no newspaper is published in that county, then in some convenient newspaper published in this State.
+The notice shall be inserted for 3 consecutive weeks after filing, the first insertion to be at least 6 weeks before the return day upon which the petition is to be heard, and shall be signed by the petitioner or, in case of a minor, the minor's parent or guardian, and shall set forth the return day of court on which the petition is to be heard and the name sought to be assumed.

+(b) The publication requirement of subsection (a) shall not be required in any application for a change of name involving a minor if, before making judgment under this Article, reasonable notice and opportunity to be heard is given to any parent whose parental rights have not been previously terminated and to any person who has physical custody of the child.
+If any of these persons are outside this State, notice and opportunity to be heard shall be given under Section 21-104.